 - 90° – 104°: Use extreme caution; Ensure water breaks are allowed as needed; Ensure that all individuals drink fluids and that uniforms are modified to ensure the coolest level available.

-- 105° – 114°: Games will be shorten in duration to allow a longer break between games for all involved; Alter uniforms where feasible;
+- 105° – 114°: Games will be shortened in duration to allow a longer break between games for all involved; Alter uniforms where feasible.

 - 115° & Above: All activities will be suspended until the heat index is below 115.